-The In-Home Support Program serves Westman families by offering three specific in-home services: Homemakers, Family Aides and Family Support Workers.
-All are designed to provide families with healthy and positive resources to help make the families stronger before situations reach a crisis point.
+In-Home Support is meant to give Westman families healthy and positive resources to help make them stronger before their situations reach a crisis point.

 An In-Home Support worker acts as an important advocate for the family in their own community to help reduce their isolation and to make sure they have access to available and appropriate community resources and programs.

 The worker offers service in the family’s home and within their community.
 The worker can help in many areas including (but not limited to):